mikaelpatel/Cosa/examples/Benchmarks/CosaBenchmarkPins/README.md

 per analog pin.
 The analog pin holds the latest sample (uint16_t) and allows an event handler.

+Below values are for an Arduino Nano Atmega328P.
+The speedup is even larger for Ardunio Mega 2560.
+Please note that Cosa is not yet fully optimized.

      CosaBenchmarkPins: started
      free_memory() = 1673
      sizeof(Event::Handler) = 2